Tim-K-DFW/visual_screen/README.md

 Well-made plots allow us to see and comprehend much larger amounts of information than plain tables, and often reveal patterns that are otherwise hard to detect.
 For example, a 2000-row table with sector, growth and valuation (EV/Revenue) for every stock would be difficult to reason about.
 But once we plot that same data, it becomes apparent that, for example, REITs are massively more expensive than any other sector in terms of revenue multiples and have some of the weakest correlation between growth and valuation.

 The app is updated weekly on Fridays after market close.
-After 12/31/2019 updates will stop, but the app will remain active, if for demonstration purposes.
+After 12/31/2019 updates will stop, but the app will remain active, if only for demonstration purposes.

 #### Key features